Package 'renv'

 Description

-renv::checkout() can be used to retrieve the latest-availabe packages from a (set of) package repositories.
+renv::checkout() can be used to retrieve the latest-available packages from a (set of) package repositories.

 Usage